 The College of Culinary Arts uses hundreds of various foods and food products in its classrooms and laboratories, including, but not limited to, spices, milk, eggs, fish, crustacean shellfish, tree nuts, peanuts, wheat and soybean, and other potential allergens.

 All students are required to meet the essential academic functions of JWU's culinary education program (including, but not limited to, active participation in classes and culinary labs) with or without a reasonable accommodation.
-The College of Culinary Arts has eliminated 2 (taste and touch) of the 3 types of allergic exposures (taste, touch and inhale) through the use of gloves, and the elimination of taste requirement and use of gloves.
+The College of Culinary Arts has eliminated two (taste and touch) of the three types of allergic exposures (taste, touch and inhale) through the use of gloves, and the elimination of taste requirement and use of gloves.
 Students with known allergies are required to engage in self-care to mitigate the risk of an allergic reaction.

 Students with airborne food allergies (or any other disability) who would like information on accommodations may contact the Center for Academic Support, who will work with each student on an individualized, case-by-case basis to determine whether any reasonable accommodations can be made.
 However, due to the nature of its dynamic and student-centered educational programming, the university cannot guarantee an allergen-free environment.
 Foods cannot be removed from the curriculum; therefore, it is critical that you confer with your medical provider about the health risks you may experience and the precautions that must be taken.